 Hampering the relationship among employees at the time of ineffective allocation of work: The conflicting situation such as collective disputes that shackles the relationship between employees of NHS as the allocation of work is not done properly.
 It is all occurred because of improper allocation of work among employees and thus it affects their performance because they are not able to provide effective services to patients (Souza and Zajas, 2006).

 Dissatisfaction of employees with NHS: Also, there are several workers who are dissatisfied with the NHS because of the varied rules and regulations of company and thus it creates conflicting situation like ineffective allocation of work.
 However, it develops a negative relationship between employers and employees (Wright and McMahan, 2011).
-Therefore, NHS is required to take timely action and provide satisfaction to employees through solving the conflicts (Van Buren, Greenwood and Sheehan, 2011).2.3 The effectiveness of procedures used in the conflict situation
+Our team of subject-oriented and highly qualified writers promises to deliver well-written and thoroughly researched university assignment help at affordable prices within the prescribed deadlines.

 The effectiveness of the procedures adopted by NHS in order to resolve the conflict situation such as collective disputes can be assessed.
 Therefore, in order to solve the conflicts, business is required to provide assistance through adopting disputed handling procedures.
 However, NHS should adopt conflict resolution theory in order to resolve the conflict situation faced by company and thus attain desired goals.
 The management of NHS is required to adopt effective dispute solving techniques at workplace so that desired goals can be attained.
 This is a crucial step in business that helps NHS to develop effective relationship among employees and employer so that proper allocation of work can be done.
 Manager is responsible to allocate the work effectively and also solve the issues raised among workers.
 Also, it is essential for top management of business in order to develop effective action and thus adopt policies so that conflict can be solved and best results can be attained (Devonish, 2013).